 Affiliations and Disclosures: Cardiac Lead Genetic counselor at PWNHealth

 Biography: Nori earned her Bachelor’s of Science in Integrated Neuroscience from SUNY Binghamton and her Master’s of Science from the Joan H Marks Graduate Program in Human Genetics at Sarah Lawrence College.
 For over three years, Nori worked at the Office of the Chief Medical Examiner, assisting with interpretation of genetic variants and supporting families impacted by cardiomyopathies and arrhythmias.
 She enjoys working with medical examiners, physicians, basic scientists, and families to use genetic information to help understand the causes of sudden cardiac issues.
 Nori is an active member of NSGC’s cardiovascular SIG, postmortem working group, and chairs the education committee for the New York State Genetics Task Force.
-She holds licenses in IA, IL, SD, and VA.
+She holds licenses in CA, DE, IA, IL, IN, KY, NJ, OH, PA, SD, TN, and VA.

 Publications & Presentations:

 - Williams N, Maderski E, Stewart S, et al. “Lessons learned from testing cardiac channelopathy and cardiomyopathy genes in individuals who died suddenly: A two‐year prospective study in a large medical examiner’s office with an in‐house molecular genetics laboratory and genetic counseling services.”
 August 22, 2019.
 Journal of Genetic Counseling.